visit-dav/visit/docs/SphynxDocs/WorkingWithFiles/File_Open_Window.rst

 Clearing out recently visited paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **File Open Window** maintains a list of all of the paths that you've
+The **File Open Window** maintains a list of all of the paths that have ever
-ever visited and adds those paths to the recently visited paths list, which
+been visited and adds those paths to the recently visited paths list, which
 can be accessed by clicking on the down-arrow at the far right of the
 **Paths** text field.
 When you click on a path in the recently visited paths
 list, VisIt sets the database server's path to the selected path retrieves the